≡ Menu

 Business English Writing: The Golden Standard post image

-Whether you work in an office or at home, chances are the bulk of your work requires you to communicate with clients and stakeholders via the written word.
-But here’s the deal; most business-related courses don’t put enough emphasis on business writing standards, which means that even the most educated business people make common errors… Read more
+Whether you work in an office or at home, chances are that the bulk of your work requires you to communicate with clients and stakeholders through the written word.
+But here’s the problem: most business courses don’t place enough emphasis on business writing standards, which means that even highly educated businesspeople make common errors on… Read more

 6 Reasons You Should Check Your Grammar Before Publishing